kiwidude68/calibre_plugins/CONTRIBUTING.md

 | `debug.cmd` | Same as `build.cmd` with the addition of launching calibre in debug mode.
 Also useful for testing translations.
 | `generate-pot.cmd` | Generate the latest `.pot` file for translators to work with.
 See the Plugin Translations section below.
 | `transifex-pull.cmd` | Download the latest available translations for this plugin from Transifex.
+| `release.cmd` | Create an official release on GitHub for this plugin, uploading the zip file.

 Mostly you will be using `debug.cmd`.
 This allows you to see any errors when calibre attempts to load the plugin zip (e.g. in the VS Code console window), and then interactively test the plugin.
 Close calibre manually when you are finished testing.